 It also led me to study Tuwim’s life and work, which among other things suggested what his response would be to my disagreements: one of his most famous compositions is titled “A Poem Wherein the Author Politely but Firmly Requests a Multitude of Fellows to Kiss His Ass.”
 (There is a nice modern cabaret version — and yes, the list of “fellows,” includes both antisemites and Jews.)

-And lastly… in case there aren’t already enough ironic notes in this story… the Lonely Planet guide cheerfully reports that there is a local custom of rubbing the nose of Tuvim’s statue for luck.
-The nose.
+And lastly… in case there aren’t already enough ironic notes in this story… the Lonely Planet guidebook to Poland cheerfully reports that there is a local custom of rubbing the nose of Tuvim’s statue for luck.
+The Jew’s nose.